consoledotdev/home/content/tools/server-monitoring.md

 There are also some strange
 [documented limits around how much data can be ingested at once](https://docs.newrelic.com/docs/licenses/license-information/general-usage-licenses/new-relic-data-usage-limits-policies/).
 With server monitoring this is limited to 5,000 agents per account and 5,000 new containers per hour per account.
-You’d have to be operating at quite a large scale to hit these, especially the container limits, but 5k servers is not as high as you might think.
-Isn’t the purpose of SaaS monitoring to be able to grow without having to think about how to deal with scaling the infrastructure behind it?
+You'd have to be operating at quite a large scale to hit these, especially the container limits, but 5k servers is not as high as you might think.
+Isn't the purpose of SaaS monitoring to be able to grow without having to think about how to deal with scaling the infrastructure behind it?